How to get and keep great staff #2

-In a previous article I wrote about how to get the right staff to fit into your team or organisation, see the archive on this site
+In a previous article I wrote about how to get the right staff to fit into your team or organisation

-In this article I want to talk about the basic principles of powerful delegating.
+In this article I want to talk about the basic principles of effective delegating.
 How to make sure that you can get your work done because your staff are doing theirs.

 I believe there are ten steps to effective delegating: